Seminar in Emerging Media and Technology

 Society is driven, in part, by digital technology.
 The skills and techniques used in these fast-paced digital systems requires nimble and up-to-date skill sets.
 To prepare our students for an ever-changing world, the School of Emerging Media and Technology offers a seminar course with a rotating list of timely topics including but not limited to mobile applications, content management systems, data visualizations, and cutting edge development frameworks.

 Students at both the undergraduate and graduate level are permitted to take Seminar in Emerging Media and Technology (EMAT 4/59991).
-Undergraduate students are required to have completed either EMAT 15310, CS 13001, EMAT 13012, or IT 11002, while graduate students have no prerequisite requirements.
-Interested students should speak with their academic advisor to discuss the course and how it would fit in their degree program.
+Prior to registering, interested students should speak with their academic advisor to discuss the course and how it would fit in their degree program.
+Please refer to the Emerging Media and Technology (EMAT) list of courses to view course prerequisites.

 Upcoming Seminar Topics